- See a full list of publications

 JT Welsch joined the Department in September 2016 as Lecturer in English and Creative Industries.
-Prior to that, he worked for five years as a lecturer, then Head of Creative Writing at York St John University, and, before that, an associate lecturer with the Open University and graduate teaching assistant at the University of Manchester, while completing his PhD.
-JT studied at Berklee College of Music in Boston for his undergraduate degree, follow by an MA in Screenwriting and an MA in Creative Writing at Royal Holloway, University of London.
+Prior to that, he was a lecturer, then Head of Creative Writing at York St John University, and, before that, an associate lecturer with the Open University and taught at the University of Manchester, while completing his PhD.
+JT studied at Berklee College of Music in Boston for his undergraduate degree, followed by an MA in Screenwriting and an MA in Creative Writing at Royal Holloway, University of London.

-JT is the author of six poetry chapbooks or short collections, including The Ruin (Annexe, 2015), Hell Creek Anthology (Sidekick, 2015), Waterloo (Like This Press, 2012) and Orchids (Salt, 2010).
-His poetry and criticism has also appeared in various journals and anthologies.
-His critical publications include work on twentieth-century American poets, including William Carlos Williams, T. S. Eliot, John Berryman, and Elizabeth Bishop, with a focus on poets’ essays, letters, and manifestos.
-This relates to his research on issues in contemporary UK poetry publishing and creative writing studies.
+JT is the author of several books of poetry, including The Ruin (Annexe, 2015), Hell Creek Anthology (Sidekick, 2015), Waterloo (Like This Press, 2012) and Orchids (Salt, 2010).
+His monograph The Selling and Self-Regulation of Contemporary Poetry was published by Anthem in 2020, and a poetry anthology Wretched Strangers: Borders Movement Homes , co-edited with Ágnes Lehóczky, by Boiler House Press in 2018.
+He has also published articles and chapters on twentieth-century American poets, including William Carlos Williams, T. S. Eliot, John Berryman, and Elizabeth Bishop, with a focus on poets’ essays, letters, and manifestos.

 JT reads frequently from his own work, and has performed as part of the Ilkley Literature Festival, Manchester Book Market, London Poetry Book Fair, Leeds Book Fair, Nottingham Poetry Series, London Camaradefest and other public events throughout the UK.
 His writing for stage and screen has also been produced in Manchester and London.
 As an organiser, JT has facilitated a number of public performances, workshops, and discussions as part of the York Literature Festival, York Festival of Ideas, and other occasions throughout the region.